 Reverend Phillips preached from the South Church pulpit for sixty years, a not unusually lengthy portion of time, since ministers were understood to have been appointed for life.
 Histories of early Andover don't go much into what he said all those years in his sermons, although publication occasionally followed, as in Seasonable Advice to a Neighbour, Given by Way of A familiar Dialogue; or In Answer to various Questions, relative to Five important Points in Divinity.
 Done with a View to promote practical Godliness, which was printed and sold by S. Kneeland of Boston in 1761.
-But those histories often do mention that each time he and his wife walked from the parsonage to the church, they were accompanied by their two African American “servants," one of them, a man, close by the side of the Reverend, the other, a woman, assisting Mrs. Phillips.
-It was a message that spoke more loudly than words, conveying the relative stature of each member of the foursome and their corresponding place in the community.
+But those histories often do mention that each time he and his wife walked from the parsonage to the church, they were accompanied by their two African American “servants," one of them, a man, close by the side of the Reverend, the other, a woman, assisting Mrs. Phillips -- a procession that conveyed the relative stature of each member of the foursome and their corresponding place in the community.

 1. Samuel Phillips Diary, in An Astronomical Diary, or, An Almanack 1744 by Nathaniel Ames.
 Collection of American Antiquarian Society.
 Note: Quinsy, as it is correctly spelled, is an old term for a peritonsillar abscess.

 2. Edward L. Bell, Persistence of Memories of Slavery and Emancipation in Historical Andover (Boston, Shawsheen Press: 2021), 39.